Lernstick/glados/howtos/deb-9to10-upgrade.md

 ## Upgrade from Debian 9 to 10

-This guide describes how to upgrade GLaDOS from Debian 9.x to Debian 10.x with all data mirgated.
+This guide describes how to upgrade GLaDOS from Debian 9.x to Debian 10.x with all data migrated.
 The old Debian 9 server will be called `old9` and the new Debian 10 server will be called `new10` throughout the whole guide.

 ----